rscameron42/ansible-pull/README.md

 The requirements for the client is for ansible to be installed.
 Although git is unilized as the central repository for this code, the ansible-pull executable is the only binary needed to kick of this method management.
 #### Installation
 To get started,
-1. Install anible on the client,
+1. Install ansible on the client,
 2. Make sure it has Internet access,
 3. Run the following command as root (or sudo):
 ```bash